MichaelBarney/synesthesiavision/documentos/README_PT_BR.md

 Both the __NRF24__ and the Smarphone allow Synesthesia Vision to connect with other IoT and Smart City devices.

 ### Smartphone App
-The Android App can be cound in the "files_project\Synesthesia_APP" folder.
+The Android App can be cound in the "App" folder.

 The app assists the sonification feature, supplies the user with audio feedback for the NRF24 triggered features and connects with the Web Server to supply IoT capabilities.

-More information about the Smartphone App can be found in the App Folder
+More information about the Smartphone App can be found in the "App Folder"

 ### Web Server and ioT
-The NodeJS Server app can be found in the "files_project\Server" folder.
+The NodeJS Server app can be found in the "Server" folder.

 The server connects with the smartphone, sendind and receiving requests for features found in the internet, such as retreiving weather information.

-More information about the Server App and a list of IoT features can be found in the Server folder.
+More information about the Server App and a list of ioT features can be found in the "Server"

 ### Smart City Devices
 We aim to construct a porwerfull tool for the visually impaired to interact with day-to-day activities with relative ease.
 This can be done with the integration with Smart City Devices, such as: bus stops and traffic lights.